mfmpc/Trifecta/README.md

 # <a name="compilation"></a> Compilation

 Please follow the instructions in the [MP-SPDZ](https://github.com/data61/MP-SPDZ/tree/master) to install all the requirements.
-On an Ubuntu machine, the following one-liner should suffice:
+On an Ubuntu machine, the following one-liner should be enough:

 ```
 sudo apt-get install automake build-essential clang cmake git libboost-dev libboost-thread-dev libgmp-dev libntl-dev libsodium-dev libssl-dev libtool python3 yasm m4
 ```

-Since this is a fork of an older version of MP-SPDZ, there is a nuance additional configuration step required to run the software not .
+Since this is a fork of an older version of MP-SPDZ, there is a nuance additional configuration step required to run the software.
 We rely on the MPIR Library for integer operations.
 The MPIR folder contains the latest release of the library provided here for convinience.
-To complete the installation:
+To complete the installation

 ```
 cd mpir